 All youth are indoctrinated to the above noted terms and conditions and fitted with an electronic device prior to being released from custody.
-Various staff are responsible for release of youth onto the PPP depending on the day and time of the week.
+Various staff are responsible for release of youth on PPP depending on the day and time of the week.

-1. Youth released onto the PPP Monday through Thursday will be indoctrinated into the program by the deputy juvenile correctional officer IIs assigned to JCWP/ACP.
-See the PPP Release Protocol for specific details.

-- 2. Youth released onto the PPP on Fridays will be indoctrinated onto the program by the PPP Officer of the Day.
-See the PPP Release Protocol for specific details. - 3.
-Youth released on the PPP by Custody Intake staff after court hours will be indoctrinated and released by a Custody Intake DPO (Refer to the attached Incentives Grid and Interventions/Sanctions Grid).
+- 1. Youth released on PPP Monday through Thursday will be indoctrinated into the program by Juvenile Hall deputy juvenile correctional officers (DJCOs).
+See the PPP Release Protocol for specific details. - 2.
+Youth released on PPP by a PPP DPO.
+Refer to the PPP Release Protocol for specific details. - 3.
+Youth released on PPP by Custody Intake staff after court hours will be indoctrinated and released by a Custody Intake DPO (Refer to the attached Incentives Grid and Interventions/Sanctions Grid).